last updated January 10, 2019

 - Travel a lot so want to minimize stuff

-My Most Common Single-Use Plastic Scenarios and Workarounds:
+My 4 Most Common Single-Use Plastic Scenarios (and Workarounds)

-I have found the following items to be indispensable for daily living:
+I have found the following items to be indispensable wasting less on a daily basis:

-- Thermos – less single use drink containers
+- Drink Thermos (less single use drink containers)

 I don’t use straws and never pack food to eat at work, so I don’t need to carry reusable utensils or a lunch pack.